timfayz/elementcss/docs/2_usage.md

 #CSS-ELEMENT USAGE
 **[Return to the beginning](https://github.com/kalopsia/element/blob/master/docs/0_preface.md)**<br/>

 *First of all it is important to learn the basics of HTML/HTML5, CSS/CSS3 and SASS.
-At the beginning you may find the framework difficult - different logic, many variables, many files, unknown functions, mixins, methods in creating styles etc. However sometime later when you become better acquainted with SASS and CSS-ELEMENT you realize that the mentioned difficulties are quite simple and logically required to achieve previously mentioned features.*
+At the beginning you may find framework difficult - different logic, many variables, many files, unknown functions, mixins and methods in creating styles.
+However sometime later when you learn SASS and CSS-ELEMENT better you realize that the mentioned difficulties are quite simple and logically required to achieve previously mentioned features.*

 ##Create New Project
 Let's get started with CSS-ELEMENT on an example.
 First of all, to make the process easier we need to choose template under `docs/templates/app-*` folder.
 We choose `app-minimal` to start play without the mess.
-Copy and paste file `app.scss` from the folder near to the [downloaded](https://github.com/kalopsia/element/archive/master.zip) and extracted `element-master` archive. *master* is automatically added prefix by github - it means you get copy from *master* branch and as a rule it's the latest version of repository.
-From now on we have a structure as follows:
+Copy and paste file `app.scss` from the folder near to the [downloaded](https://github.com/kalopsia/element/archive/master.zip) and extracted `element-master` archive. *master* prefix is added automatically by github - it means you get copy from *master* branch and as a rule it's the latest version of repository.
+From now on we need to bring the structure in the following form:

 ```
+myproject/
+    element-master/
     app.scss
-element-master
 ```
+@todo add `sass` command here and warn to change paths!

 Lets explore line by line how to use CSS-ELEMENT: